The Bankrate promise

 LHC Resilience Soft Second Program

 LHC’s Resilience Soft Second Program was created for the 51 parishes in Louisiana impacted by the 2016 floods.
-The program offers first-time homebuyers a second mortgage of 20 percent of the home’s purchase price, up to $55,000, plus up to $5,000 in closing costs.
-If you use the home as your primary residence for 10 years, the second mortgage is fully forgivable.
+The program offers first-time homebuyers a total of $60,000: a second mortgage of 20 percent of the home’s purchase price up to $55,000, plus up to $5,000 in closing costs.
+If you use the home as your primary residence for 10 years, the soft second loan of 20 percent is fully forgivable.

 - Must be a first-time homebuyer (or haven’t owned a home in the past three years); a single parent who’s only owned a home with a former spouse while married; or a displaced homemaker who’s only owned a home with a spouse